Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices: Computational Experiments

 The results for the VNS/TS heuristic on medium instances are shown in Table \ref{BoundEvaluation_medium_instance}.
-The VNS/TS heuristic is able to solve all the instances with less than $35$ customers within $2$ hours.
-For implementation in practice, VNS/TS is capable of identifying high quality solutions within reasonable time.
-In the following section, the applicability of EVRPTW-TP in practice is evaluated using a realistic case study of online grocery delivery in the Kitchener-Waterloo area, in Canada.
+The VNS/TS heuristic is able to solve all the instances with less than $35$ customers within $2$ hours (20 iterations), {allowing EV operators to implement the proposed approach for real-world tasks that do not require dynamic EV dispatching.
+Nevertheless, the proposed VNS/TS heuristic contains a large number of MIPs, which hinders its scalability.
+Future research efforts could possibly be made to re-formulate the embedded MIPs as quadratic knapsack problems and implement dynamic programming methods to solve them more efficiently.}